Information about deep vein thrombosis and pulmonary embolism (blood clots)

 Treatment is especially important if you have already had a PE in order to prevent recurrence.
 If you think that you are experiencing the symptoms of a PE you should contact your doctor immediately.

 For many years the standard treatment of DVT and PE has been daily injections of one type of anticoagulant called a heparin, together with tablets of a second anticoagulant called a vitamin K antagonist, for the initial treatment period.
 Thereafter, a single treatment with warfarin.
 This standard treatment for DVT and PE is highly effective, but it does have a number of limitations.
-These include the need for injections, and the interaction of vitamin K antagonists (such as warfarin) with a number of common foods and with other drugs.
+These include the need for injections, and the interaction of vitamin K antagonists (e.g warfarin) with a number of common foods and with other medicines.

 Frequent blood tests are needed throughout the whole treatment period to find the appropriate dosage – a process known as monitoring.